What is a DNS leak?

 DNS leaks may happen for several reasons - which is why we've integrated DNS leak checks in our desktop client as well as on our dashboard.
 Here are a few reasons why DNS leaks might occur:

-Contact our support and we'll solve that quickly.
+Check out our FAQ or contact our support and we'll solve that quickly.